| Education for Life: Preparing Children to Meet

 with one another)

-(An explanation of the four phases of a child's development and what they
+the four phases of a child's development and what they need to mature

-for teaching children through the physical years: the first six years
+methods for teaching children through the physical years: the first six

 Chapter 17: The Feeling Years